Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Related Works

-\textbf{Self-training with Pseudo-Labels.} Deep self-training methods that focus on iteratively training the model by using both labeled source data and generated target pseudo-labels have been proposed for aligning both domains~\cite{inoue2018cross, mei2020instance, saito2017asymmetric, zhang2020label}.
-While majority of the methods directly choose hard pseudo-labels with high prediction confidence, the works in~\cite{zou2019confidence,zou2018unsupervised} use class-balanced confidence regularizers to generate soft pseudo-labels for unsupervised domain adaptation that share same label space across domains.
-Our work on the other hand iteratively utilizes soft pseudo-labels within a batch by smoothing one-hot pseudo-label to a conservative target distribution for partial domain adaptation.
+\textbf{Self-Training with Pseudo-Labels.} Deep self-training methods that focus on iteratively training the model by using both labeled source data and generated target pseudo-labels have been proposed for aligning both domains~\cite{inoue2018cross,mei2020instance,saito2017asymmetric,zhang2020label}.
+Majority of the methods directly choose hard pseudo-labels with high prediction confidence.
+The works in~\cite{zou2019confidence,zou2018unsupervised} use class-balanced confidence regularizers to generate soft pseudo-labels for unsupervised domain adaptation that share same label space across domains.
+Our work on the other hand iteratively utilizes soft pseudo-labels within a batch by smoothing one-hot pseudo-label to a conservative target distribution for PDA.

-\textbf{Mixup Regularization.} Mixup regularization~\cite{zhang2017mixup} or its variants~\cite{berthelot2019mixmatch, verma2019manifold} that train models on virtual examples constructed as convex combinations of pairs of inputs and labels are recently used in many computer vision tasks to improve the generalization of neural networks.
-A few very recent methods apply Mixup, but mainly for UDA to stabilize the domain discriminator~\cite{wu2020dual, xu2019adversarial, yan2020improve} or to smoothen the predictions~\cite{mao2019virtual}.
-Our proposed SLM strategy can be regarded as an extension of this line of research by introducing both intra-domain and inter-domain mixup not only to stabilize the discriminator but also to guide the classifier in enriching the intrinsic structure of the latent space to solve the more challenging partial domain adaptation task.
+\textbf{Mixup Regularization.} Mixup regularization~\cite{zhang2017mixup} or its variants~\cite{berthelot2019mixmatch,verma2019manifold} that train models on virtual examples constructed as convex combinations of pairs of inputs and labels are recently used to improve the generalization of neural networks.
+A few recent methods apply Mixup, but mainly for UDA to stabilize domain discriminator~\cite{wu2020dual,xu2019adversarial,yan2020improve} or to smoothen the predictions~\cite{mao2019virtual}.
+Our proposed SLM strategy can be regarded as an extension of this line of research by introducing both intra-domain and inter-domain mixup not only to stabilize the discriminator but also to guide the classifier in enriching the intrinsic structure of the latent space to solve the more challenging PDA task.